It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 That means you can’t sit around wasting time on things that won’t directly grow your blog or audience.

-It’s amazing how many bloggers get stuck in a timewarp where for 3 weeks they spend tweaking a blog theme only to realize that they didn’t spend time doing anything else.
+It’s amazing how many bloggers get stuck in a timewarp where for 3 weeks they are tweaking a blog theme only to realize that they didn’t spend time doing anything else.

 The best bloggers know how to use their time to its max capacity to get the most out of it.